The most important American museum that doesn't exist … yet.

-New Museum Would Tell Story of American People; 20,000 Years Ago to Now
+New Museum Will Tell the Full Story of the American People

 Peoples from every land created and built the United States of America and it became the world’s economic, military, scientific and cultural leader.
 They forged a new kind of multicultural pluralistic nation ... and became a new kind of people.

-The full story of the making of the American people starts with the first migrations to this land some 20,000 years ago and extends through waves of migration and immigration to the present.
+The full story of the making of the American People starts with the first migrations to this land thousands of years ago and extends through waves of migration and immigration to the present.
 Yet nowhere is there a museum devoted to telling this full story.

-Congress should establish the National Museum of the American People to tell this story.
-The Museum’s mission would be to advance and disseminate knowledge about the story of the making of the American people and to challenge visitors to reflect upon moral questions that are raised by that story as well as to take pride in it.
+The Museum’s mission would be to advance and disseminate knowledge about the story of the making of the American People and to challenge visitors to reflect upon moral questions that are raised by that story as well as to take pride in it.

 The Museum would tell: